 NO FIXED ADDRESS

-They were the first indigenous band to appear on the Australian mainstream music circuit and tour internationally.
-The band supported Peter Tosh on his Australian Tour and have also performed with Ian Dury and the Blockheads, The Clash and Australian acts Cold Chisel, INXS, Men At Work, Lobby Loyde , Billy Thorpe to name a few.
+Their songs have stood the test of time and are just as powerful and relevant to this day .
+The band supported Peter Tosh on his Australian Tour and have also performed with Ian Dury and the Blockheads, The Clash and Australian acts Cold Chisel, INXS, Men At Work, Lobby Loyde, Billy Thorpe to name a few They are mentioned in both the Peter Tosh and Bob Marley biographies and were pronounced “Revolutionaries” in the recently aired classic count Down 1982 episode.

 Tickets: $25 + booking fee